awsdocs/aws-cloud9-user-guide/doc_source/setup.md

    aws iam create-login-profile --user-name MyCloud9User --password MyC10ud9Us3r! --password-reset-required
    ```

-   If you need to generate a replacement console signin password for the user later, see [Creating, Changing, or Deleting an IAM User Password \(API, CLI, PowerShell\)](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_passwords_admin-change-user.html#Using_ManagingPasswordsCLIAPI) in the *IAM User Guide*\.
+   If you need to generate a replacement console signin password for the user later, see [Creating, changing, or deleting an IAM user password \(API, CLI, PowerShell\)](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_passwords_admin-change-user.html#Using_ManagingPasswordsCLIAPI) in the *IAM User Guide*\.

 1. Run the IAM `create-access-key` command to create a new AWS access key and corresponding AWS secret access key for the user\.